muff1nman/ClassNotes/Data/Entity-Relationship.md

 - value set OR domain
-    - specifies the set of values that may be assigned to that attribute for each individual entity xx
+    - specifies the set of values that may be assigned to that attribute for each individual entity

+- relationship type
+    - R among n entity types E1,.., En defines a set of associations - or a
+      <em>relationship set</em> among entities from these entity types.

+- degree
+    - of a relationship type is the number of participating entity types.

+- cardinality ratio
+    - specifies the maximum number of relationship instances that an entity can participate in.
+(1:1), (1:N), (M:N), (N:1)

+- participation constraint
+    - specifies whether the existence of an entity depends on its being related to another entity via the relationship type.
+This constraint specifies the minimum number of relationship instances that each entity can participate in and is also called the minimum cardinality constraint.
+      Two types:
+        - total participation OR existence dependency
+            - every entity in the total set of employee entities must be related to a department entity via WORKS_FOR
+        - partial participation
+            - some or part of the set of employee entities are related to some department entity via MANAGES, but not necessarily all.

+- weak entity types
+    - entity types that do not have key attributes of their own
+    - it always has a total participation constraint with respect to its identifying relationship because a weak entity cannot be identified without an owner identity.
+    - normally has a partial key

+- regular entity types OR strong entity types
+    - entity types that do have key attributes

+- identifying relationship
+    - the relationship type that relates a weak entity type to its owner

+- partial key
+    - the set of attributes that can uniquely identify weak entities that are related to the same owner entity

+xx

 ### 3.1 Using High-level Conceptual Data Models for Database Design